-When you abuse Barbiturates, your brain and body acquire a new equilibrium.
+When one abuses Barbiturates, the brain and body acquire a new equilibrium.
 In essence, they become addicted to it.
-As a result, withdrawal occurs as your brain becomes unable to cope with the newly gained psychological and physiological changes.
+As a result, withdrawal occurs as the brain becomes unable to cope with the newly gained psychological and physiological changes.
 In some ways, it is like a sports team playing not to lose.

 Barbiturates are a group of CNS depressants that treat a variety of mental disorders.
 Notably, they can include insomnia and seizures.
 Additionally, doctors use them before a major surgery to reduce anxiety and help the loss of consciousness.